Terascale-All-sensing-Research-Studio/3D-Proxies-for-Broken-Objects/README.md

 Run it with the help flag (`main.py --help`) for additional information on arguments.

 ### Database Creation and Querying

+All database scripts should be run in the Anaconda environment.

 Step one is to build the database: